prrf/prrf/README.md

 ### Howdy hey 👋

-- 🔭 I’m currently working on literally nothing
+- 🔭 I’m currently working on SHITGAME 3: The PREQEUL
-- 😄 Pronouns: any/all
+- 😄 Pronouns: She/They
 - 🐔 Fun fact: chicken

 <!--